FAQs About Our Practice

 If I have a question after hours how do I reach the doctor?

 Dr. Thompson has a 24 hour answering service for patients who have had oral surgery in our office.
-Dr. Thompson can be reached through the Community Howard Regional Hospital switchboard at (765) 776-3999.
+Dr. Thompson can be reached through the answering service at (765)684-5126.

-Even if the patient is, for example, 24 years of age, if the parents are financially responsible for the procedure the parent must accompany the patient to the consultation.
+Even if the patient is, for example, 24 years of age, if the parents are financially responsible for the procedure the parent must speak with our office staff prior to the appointment the patient to the appointment .

 What do I need to bring with me to my appointment?